strawberrymusicplayer/strawberry/README.md

 * MTP devices: [libmtp](http://libmtp.sourceforge.net/)
 * iPod Classic devices: [libgpod](http://www.gtkpod.org/libgpod/)

-Either GStreamer or VLC engine is required, but only GStreamer is fully implemented, and works best, it is therefore recommended to use GStreamer.
-You should also install the gstreamer plugins base and good, and optionally bad, ugly and libav.
+You should also install the gstreamer plugins base and good, and optionally bad, ugly and libav to support all audio formats.

 ### :wrench:	Compiling from source